 In order to provide services to as many students as possible, we organize small groups that meet once per week usually during the lunch hour.
 Groups are designed to meet the needs of students and often cover social skills, friendship group, groups designed for children going through family changes or many forms of loss, self-esteem or other topics as needs arise.
 Small groups are an effective way for students to find commonality, express emotions, and practice skills with one another.
 Parents are encouraged to contact us through the school's main office if your child(ren) may benefit from the counseling program while they are with us at Atlas during the school day.
-We utilize the Rainbows for All Children program, which helps children grieve when faced with any kind of loss and find support through one another so that they can grow and heal.
+Along with a variety of resources, we utilize the Rainbows for All Children program, which helps children grieve when faced with any kind of loss and find support through one another so that they can grow and heal.

 504 Case Management

 We are case managers for students with 504 Plans, which is part of the Rehabilitation Act of 1973 that prohibits discrimination based upon disability.
 A 504 Plan is a legal way to document accommodations that have been proven to be successful for a student with a diagnosed disability which has a significant impact on a student's functioning in one of the three areas: health, academic or behavior.
 Students that have life-threatening allergies which require an epi-pen are given 504 Plans so they have access to the necessary accommodations.